pengowray/VaraHuffmanNet/README.md

 To investigate still:

-* **I have not yet verified my version gives identical output to the original** (I haven't set up a VB6(?) environment)
+* **I have not yet verified my version gives identical output to the original** (I haven't set up a VB6(?) environment) Particular things to test:
+   * Does it have identical output? (eg check byte order, input size limitations, one unique symbol inputs, and 256 unique symbol inputs)
-* The preferred character encoding used by the original I'm really not sure about, though it's capable of sending any arbitrary byte sequence.
+   * What's the preferred/default character encoding used by the original?
+Does it vary with Windows configuration? (though it's capable of sending any arbitrary byte sequences anyway)
+   * Which bugs still occur?
+   * Memory copying issues
-* Compare efficency with gz or bzip2 (they appear to be much better)
+* Compare efficency with gz or bzip2 (in a small number of tests they appear much better for anything of a non-trivial length, such as short or long email messages)
-* What compression is used by other Winlink related protocols and clients (ardop, [pat](https://github.com/la5nta/pat))
+* What compression is used by other Winlink related protocols and clients? (ardop, [pat](https://github.com/la5nta/pat))
-* What error correction is done? (other than the single parity byte) Is it done on another layer?
+* What error correction is done in practice? (other than the single parity byte) Is it done on another layer?
+(There's some kind of ECC in the related ROS project, used for Weak Signal Radio Chat)
-* Was the source code used in production?
-The inclusion of progression events throughout the code (to update the client/user that processing is happening) implies it was actually used.
-When were the bugs fixed in VARA products?
+* Was the provided source code actually used in production?
+How long ago?
+Have there been changes and bugfixes?
+Has efficiency been improved?
+The inclusion of progression events throughout the code (to give updates to the client about ongoing processing progress) implies it was actually used in production.

 License

 * This project may contain public propritory code that is otherwise difficult to access and use.
-The intention is to replace any propritory code that remains.
+The intention is to eventually replace any propritory code that remains in this project.
 * All my own contributions are MIT licensed.
-* Documentation such as this readme or any lengthy comments is CC-BY (any) and MIT licensed (take your pick).
+* Documentation such as this readme or any lengthy comments is duel licensed CC-BY (any) and MIT (take your pick).

 Links